jariarkko/arch-dedr-report/draft-arkko-arch-dedr-report.md

 * Work at the IETF?
 * Technical solutions/choices?

-The best way for ietf to do things is through standards; convinging people through other requests is difficult.
+The best way for the IETF to do things is through standards; convincing people through other requests is difficult.
 The IETF needs to:

 * Pick pieces that it is responsible for.
 * Be reactive for the rest, be available as an expert in other discussions, provide Internet technology clue where needed, etc.

 One key question is what other parties need to be involved in any discussions.
-Platform developers (mobile platforms, cloud systems, etc) is one such group.
+Platform developers (mobile platforms, cloud systems, etc.) is one such group.
 Specific technology or business groups (such as email provider or certificate authority forums) are another.

 The workshop also discussed specific technology issues, for instance around IOT systems.
 One observation in those systems is that there is no single model for applications, they vary.
 There are a lot of different constraints in different systems and different control points.
 What is needed perhaps most today is user control and transparency (for instance, via MUD descriptions).
 Another issue is management, particularly for devices that could be operational for decades.
 Given the diversity of IOT systems, it may also make more sense to build support systems for the broader solutions that specific solutions or specific protocols.